1. Full-Day Introductory Workshop

 Follow-up Day: Several weeks after the Introductory Workshop, the Follow-up Day allows teachers to discuss and examine student work from their own classes.
 Not only are teachers developing a district-wide DBQ standard in these discussions, they gain a great deal of knowledge on how to modify the units to meet the needs of their own students.Request Information

-The DBQ Project Coach’s Workshop allows districts to develop their own cadre of DBQ coaches who can then instruct and support their colleagues in The DBQ Project Method.
-This training is at a minimum a year-long commitment that includes the Introductory Workshop and several follow-up sessions throughout the year.
+The DBQ Project Cohort Workshops allow districts to develop their own coaching cohort.
+This group of teachers can then instruct and support their colleagues in The DBQ Project Method.
+This usually involves a series of workshops and is a minimum year-long commitment.
+It includes the Introductory Workshop and several follow-up sessions.
 The ongoing professional development approach ensures that teachers deeply internalize the method and become powerful and effective teacher leaders.Request Information